Sat June 2, 2012

 RALPH HART: We had originally planned to bring in between 10 and 15 new technicians this year to run our equipment.
 And we've stopped at five.

-ARNOLD: Hart says his falling fails in Europe and the threat of worse problems over there were the main reasons that he put the brakes on hiring.
+ARNOLD: Hart says his falling sales in Europe and the threat of worse problems over there were the main reasons that he put the brakes on hiring.

 HART: It's affected hiring because we're more conservative now.